jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-7.md

 Despite all that was going on, Tom Paris still had some holodeck time left over and he wasn’t about to let it go to waste.
 The crew still had use of one holodeck, but they had been limited to half an hour each.
 Paris was determined to make the most of his time.
 He had restarted the Captain Proton programme right where he had left off.
 Harry was too busy commanding Voyager during the night shift to play Buster Kincaid.
 B’Elanna on the other hand was free.
 Despite her protests to the contrary, Paris knew that she was just trying to avoid having to participate in the holoprogram.

 “And who exactly am I supposed to be?”
-Torres asked, clearly wanting to engage in this programme as little as possible.
+Torres asked, halfheartedly.
 She hadn’t even bothered to change into an appropriate costume, instead simply wearing her standard issue Starfleet uniform.
 Though the golden shoulders of her top, signifying the engineering department, had been turned bright grey to suit the programme setting.

 “Ah, right.”
 Paris said, walking over to her already fully dressed in his jetsuit and rocket pack.
 “You’re Constance Goodheart.
 You’re my secretary.”

 “I’m your secretary?”
-Torres scoffed, insulted.
+Torres asked, insulted.

 “Yeah, you tag along on all the missions.”
 Paris continued, not even noticing Torres’ reaction.
 He pointed over to the Robot across the room.
 “Now, I want you to keep the robot occupied while I save Earth.”

 “Why do you get to save Earth?”
-Torres asked incredulously.
+Torres inquired incredulously.

 “Because I’m Captain Proton.”
 He said, stating what he thought was plainly obvious.
 “I’m the hero.”

+Torres scoffed.
 “And I’m just supposed to stand around while you get to save the day?”
-Torres was having none of Paris’ boyhood fantasies.

 “Well no, you have to help me by keeping the Robot busy.”
 Paris said.